joachimschaaf/dockerdemo/README.md

 Check the status with `docker ps` or `docker-compose ps` and check the logs.

-*Q: on which port is the Postgres database from the example running? `expose`and `ports` - where's the difference?
+*Q: on which port is the Postgres database running? `expose`and `ports` - where's the difference?
 How to run the database on port 9999?*

 To stop and remove the container use